How to Survive a Plague: Summary

 Beginning at the start of the HIV/AIDS epidemic in New York City, the documentary follows a group of AIDS activists and founders of the AIDS group ACT UP, and follows their struggle for response from the United States government and medical establishment in developing effective HIV/AIDS medications.
 Activists took it upon themselves to convince the FDA to approve drugs which could slow or even halt the HIV virus, and demanded that drug trials (which would usually take 7–10 years) be shortened so potentially life-saving treatments could be made available.
 The film also documents the underground market for HIV drugs: many people relied on drugs imported from other countries, which were believed to potentially slow down the HIV virus despite not being FDA-approved.

 At the time, the only drug available to slow the progression of HIV was AZT, which in many cases was toxic to HIV-infected people.
 The cost of AZT was about $10,000 per year in the late 1980s.
 ACT UP's efforts led to the creation of the International AIDS Conference.
 Eventually, DDI, an alternative to AZT that did not cause blindness, was released by the FDA despite not going through a full-length safety trial.

 HIV activists also protested the immigration policies banning HIV-positive people from immigrating to the United States as being discriminatory and homophobic.

 When existing drugs proved ineffective as treatment for HIV, TAG lobbied for more research into the HIV virus.
 In 1996, protease inhibitors were released.
 These consist of a combination of drugs which lower the HIV viral load in patients more than any drug had before.
 It was considered a breakthrough in HIV and AIDS research and continues to be used as a treatment for HIV and AIDS.

 The documentary included interviews with HIV activists, physicians and members of underground organizations as well as clips of the protests, meetings and news coverage taking place during the 1980s and 1990s.

+Book version

 France's book of the same title, expanding on the material, events, and people covered in the film, was published in 2016 to critical acclaim.
-It was described as "the definitive book on AIDS activism", was long-listed for the Andrew Carnegie Medal for Excellence and was named to numerous best-of and top-ten lists, including the New York Times 100 Notable Books for 2016.
+It was described as "the definitive book on AIDS activism", was long-listed for the Andrew Carnegie Medal for Excellence, won the 2017 Baillie Gifford Prize for Non-Fiction and was named to numerous best-of and top-ten lists, including the New York Times 100 Notable Books for 2016.